-Highlights from the past seven days in information security include an analysis of the BlackEnergy trojan and Microsoft’s decision to end support for older versions of Internet Explorer.
+Highlights from the past seven days in information security include the state of security in companies in the EMEA region and advice on support scams.

-Highlights from the last seven days in information security include the return of the BlackEnergy trojan and security insights from CES 2016.
+Highlights from the past seven days in information security include ESET’s annual Windows exploitation report, analysis of the Bayrob trojan and beating tax identity fraud.